 - 1. How has the economy of Lancaster changed in the last 100 years? - Research people's perceptions of Lancaster and how they have changed over time.
-Contact your older relatives, have a conversation! - How has the demographic and cultural characteristics of Lancaster changed in the last 100 years There are so many ways to stay engaged with geography between now and your return to school in September.
+Contact your older relatives, have a conversation!

+How has the demographic and cultural characteristics of Lancaster changed in the last 100 years.
+Find some census data as evidence of this change.
+There are so many ways to stay engaged with geography between now and your return to school in September.
 We have compiled a list of our top websites, online newsrooms, journals documentaries, films, podcasts and even Netflix shows to keep you engaged with geography and develop your geographical understanding ahead of your A Level.
 ONLINE NEWS ARTICLES AND JOURNALS